Jason Sosa

 Jason Sosa (born March 10, 1988) is an American former professional boxer of Puerto Rican descent, who held the WBA (Regular) super featherweight title from 2016 to 2017.

 Professional boxing career

 Sosa made his professional debut in November 2009 defeating Jonathan Ocasio by knockout in the three round in Philadelphia, USA.

 Sosa vs. Fortuna

-He won the WBA super featherweight title in June 2016 with an eleven-round win over Javier Fortuna in Beijing.
+He won the WBA (Regular) super featherweight title in June 2016 with an eleven-round win over Javier Fortuna in Beijing.

 Sosa vs. Smith

-He had his first title defense on November 12, 2016, Against Stephen Smith.
+He had his first WBA (Regular) title defense on November 12, 2016, Against Stephen Smith.
 Sosa won the fight convincingly, winning on all three scorecards, 117–110, 116-112 and 116–111.

 Sosa vs. Lomachenko

 In his next bout, Sosa fought WBO super featherweight champion Vasyl Lomachenko.
 Lomachenko dominated Sosa over nine rounds and Sosa retired in his corner after the end of the ninth round.